Foshan Guangdong, China Travel Guide

 Foshan is generally safe, but constantly be mindful of your surroundings and personal belongings.

-Make sure you have enough time for travel between attractions, especially if venturing into more rural districts like Shunde or Gaoming.
+Make sure you have adequate time for travel between attractions, especially if venturing into more in the country districts like Shunde or Gaoming.

 Some smaller attractions might have less consistent hours.
 Allow for flexibility in your itinerary when discovering hidden gems.